 The criteria for assessing noise and vibration from construction activities are also based on the FTA criteria.
-The FTA noise criteria are specified in terms of 8-hour equivalent noise level (L{eq}) for residential, commercial and industrial land uses.
-The criterion applicable to residences in the vicinity of the project would be 80 dBA for daytime and 75 dBA for nighttime construction.
+The FTA noise criteria are specified in terms of 8-hour equivalent noise level ( $L{eq}$ ) for residential, commercial and industrial land uses.
+The criterion applicable to residences in the vicinity of the project would be 80 dBA for daytime and 70 dBA for nighttime construction.
+This revised report includes corrections to the evaluation criteria previously used to evaluate nighttime construction noise.